<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 Can Do Competency Chart

-Our expectation is that the team who goes through our Enrollment Methodologies training and coaching will walk away with a confident “Can Do” competency.
+We expect the team who goes through our Enrollment Methodologies training and coaching will walk away with a confident “Can Do” competency.

 NOTE: The “Master” column is for when we’re occasionally asked what it takes to invest in comprehensively training/coaching a designated team member to master the practices to become the resident trainer going forward.